Bahaa-Hammad/Student-Grievance-System/README.md

 - When a student submits a grievance, they should automatically be subscribed to receive notifications regarding updates or changes related to their grievance.
 - The notifications should be sent via the email
 - The notification should include clear and concise information about the update or change to the grievance

+### Staff and Faculty
+#### Staff and Faculty (C): Grievance Status Update
+- As a staff member, I want to receive notifications of new grievances assigned to me for resolution.

+#### Acceptance Criteria
+- When a staff is given a grievance, they should receive a notification for the grievance that are assigned to him
+- The notifications should be sent via the email
+- The notification should provide some information about the grievance case.